 The health fee is assessed each term on a student’s account based on these definitions unless the student has previously waived the health plan fee in the current academic year.

 Students on co-op or on study abroad are considered active students and will be enrolled in and billed for NUSHP each year.

 Students enrolled in prematriculation and online programs are not eligible for NUSHP.

 Health Insurance Waiver

 The burden of proof that the alternative insurance is adequate falls upon the student choosing to waive.
-By submitting the waiver form, the student will be accepting responsibility for all medical expenses incurred, and neither Northeastern University nor its student health plan will be responsible for these expenses.
+By submitting the waiver form, the student will be accepting responsibility for all medical expenses incurred, and neither Northeastern University nor its Student Health Plan will be responsible for these expenses.

-Northeastern University reserves the right to verify that the student’s insurance meets the criteria indicated.
+Northeastern reserves the right to verify that the student’s insurance meets the criteria indicated.
 Disciplinary action may be taken if a student knowingly waives NUSHP without comparable coverage.

 Visit the NUSHP website for waiver deadlines.